semaphoreci/book-monorepo-cicd/chapters/01-introduction.md

 Chapter 2, “Continuous Integration,” explains what you need to know about setting up a CI pipeline that builds and tests only the code that changes.

 Chapter 3, “Continuous Deployment,” describes how to expand the CI pipeline with continuous deployments.
-We’ll learn how to take a working example and deploy it on a real cloud service.
-At the end of the book, you’ll have a functional microservice application build, tested, and deployed from a monorepo.
+We’ll learn how to implement a continuous deployment pipeline on top or a working project.

 ## How to Contact Us